8 Steps to Create a Great Marketing Plan for Your Event

 Event planning is hard work, but that doesn’t mean you can kick back and relax once you’ve booked your venue and organized your guest speakers.
 Unless you’re planning a unique event in a very popular industry, your event is not going to market itself.
-You need a great event marketing plan to get the word out, build buzz, and get people excited about attending.
+You need a great event marketing strategy to get the word out, build buzz, and get people excited about attending.

 It can be overwhelming even choosing where to start when it comes to event marketing.
 This is especially true if you’re running your first event and you have no idea of how popular it’s likely to be.